permamodel/permamodel/README.md

 ```
 $ conda install -c conda-forge permamodel
 ```
-We recommend installing permaodel into a Python virtual environment.
+We recommend installing permamodel into a Python virtual environment.